rominaoji/rominaoji.github.io/_pages/about.md

 Mohammad Amin Bajand
 ======
-I am a M.Sc. student in the Computer Engineering Department at Sharif University of Technology (SUT), advised by Dr. Morteza Amini.
+I am an M.Sc. student in the Computer Engineering Department at Sharif University of Technology (SUT), advised by Dr. Morteza Amini.
 Before coming to SUT, I earned a B.Sc. degree in Computer Engineering from Qom University, Qom, Iran.

 Research Interests
 ======